Surgery to help you breathe or eat

 Diagram showing the position of a nasogastric tube

 You may see a speech and language therapist (SLT) and a dietician before you start treatment if this is likely to affect your swallowing.
 The SLT can assess your swallowing during and after treatment.
-And your dietician can help if you are finding it difficult to eat.
+And your dietician can help if you are finding it difficult to eat and drink enough.

 • Nutrition support for adults: oral nutrition support, enteral tube feeding and parenteral nutrition